nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 Its current design should be enough to deploy most defenses without modification, but you can extend it to provide new features as well.
-Section 2XXX of this document describes how to use the framework as-is to add a new padding machine, and Section 3 covers internal topics that will help you to add new framework features to support your machine.
+Section XXX of this document describes how to use the framework as-is to add a new padding machine, and Section XXX covers internal topics that will help you to add new framework features to support your machine.

 ### 1.1.
 Global System Overview